City Rail Link's C6 contract involves diverting a section of the existing Mt Eden stormwater pipe.

 The existing stormwater pipe is in the path of the new CRL tunnels that will be built there.

-On this page you can will see details about the work which also includes the demolition of two buildings.
+On this page you can will see details about the work and a link to the page which has the latest updates.

 The realignment works are expected to continue until autumn 2019.